GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

 ## Engage and share feedback

-The Aggregation Service is a key piece of the Privacy Sandbox measurement proposals.
-Like other Privacy Sandbox proposals, this is documented and discussed publicly on GitHub.
+The Aggregation Service is a key piece of the Privacy Sandbox measurement APIs.
+Like other Privacy Sandbox APIs, this is documented and discussed publicly on GitHub.

-* **Github**: Read the [proposal](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATION_SERVICE_TEE.md), [raise questions and participate in the discussion](https://github.com/WICG/attribution-reporting-api/issues).
+* **Github**: Read the [explainer](https://github.com/WICG/attribution-reporting-api/blob/main/AGGREGATION_SERVICE_TEE.md), [raise questions and participate in the discussion](https://github.com/WICG/attribution-reporting-api/issues).
 Also take a look at the [Aggregation Service implementation](https://github.com/privacysandbox/aggregation-service) and provide [feedback on the implementation](https://github.com/privacysandbox/aggregation-service/issues).
 * **Developer support**: Ask questions and join discussions on the [Privacy Sandbox Developer Support repo](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support).